analyticspot/anx-ml/README.md

 Additionally, some "features" aren't really features, but just intermediate bits of data.
 For example, for text processing we might generate a matrix for the standard "bag of words" representation but we probably wouldn't use this directly.
 Instead we might do dimension reduction on that data.
-We thus talk about *data generators*, which can create arbitrary data types.
-Each data generator can restrict the input types it understands.

-This presents several challenges:
+Each node is the DAG is a `DataTransform`.
+A `DataTransform` must have a `transform` method which accepts a `DataSet` and produces a new `DataSet` as output.
+Additionally, some `DataTrasform` instances can learn from training data.
+These transforms have a `trainTransform` method that first learns from the data and then transforms it according to what was learned.
+Once `trainTransform` has been called `transform` can be called on new data to apply what was learned from the training data.

+There are several machine learning systems for Java, but they all lack some properties we want for our system.
+Our desired capabilities are:

-* We want to compute each piece of information exactly once even if multiple data generators use the same data as input.
+* We want to compute each piece of information exactly once even if multiple data transforms use the same data as input.
+* Some data generators are slow and may be asynchronous.
+We don't want to have to worry about which data is available when and thus know when it's safe to run the next feature/data generator in the chain.
+* We want to be able to serialize the entire trained DAG to a single file and then deserialize it in a different executable and apply it.
+* We want to be able to inject alternative implementations of some transforms when we deserialize.
+For example, we might obtain some data from a database during training but need to obtain that same data via an API call in production so we need to be able to swap out the implementation when we deserialize our trained DAG.
+* We want everything to be strongly typed: `DataTransform` instances should be able to declare the types they can consume and produce and `DataSet` instances should have method to retrieve some of their columns in a type safe way.
+* We want to allow `DataTransform` types that can produce multiple outputs even if the number of outputs can't be known until the transform has been trained (e.g. a bag of words transform can't know how many words are in the vocabulary until it has seen the training data).
+* We want to be able to run independent parts of the DAG in parallel utilizing all the CPUs on the machine.
 * If some data isn't required to make a prediction we may not want to generate it.
 For example, if we were using a decision tree as our classifier, a given item might take a path through the tree such that certain features are never used.
 This is particularly useful for data generators which make API calls that may cost money.
-* Some data generators are slow and may be asynchronous.
-We don't want to have to worry about which data is available when and thus know when it's safe to run the next feature/data generator in the chain.

 The feature framework here is intended to solve these issues.